Contract Disputes – Find out Your Legal Rights

 Every day people enter verbal agreements.
 They often do so without awareness of the risks involved.
 Commercial reality can make it expensive or inconvenient to have lawyers review every agreement.
 Even when agreements are written, it is not uncommon for people to overlook the fine print and be unpleasantly surprised.

-A vast quantity of cases end up in our court system because parties have not been diligent and did not draft agreements that work in their favour or cover all anticipated outcomes.
+A vast quantity of cases ends up in our court system because parties have not been diligent and did not draft agreements that work in their favour or cover all anticipated outcomes.
 Conflicts arise because some terms are unwritten and the full expectations of parties are not codified.
 It is always best to be thorough.
-It is always better to draft terms for all of ones expectations rather than leaving agreements open to interpretation.
+It is always better to draft terms for all of one’s expectations rather than leaving agreements open to interpretation.

 To make a valid contract, people should be aware of the following.
 Firstly, contracts should be in writing; they should contain what is being offered and the conditions of acceptance.
 Secondly, contracts should be signed by parties in the presence of witnesses.
 Thirdly, contracts should be accompanied by consideration – that is to say, a benefit must be exchanged by the parties in addition to the signing of the agreement.
 Lastly, parties should have independent legal representation so that claims of duress, undue influence or unconscionability can be circumvented.